 Setting the Scene

-Remaining largely intact, it has many original features, including its shop lettering, corbelled details, exposed brick chimneybreasts and stripped floorboards.
-A versatile plot to the rear features a lovely, covered area designed by the current owner and several outbuildings and private parking.
-For more information, please see the History. section.
+Remaining largely intact, the building has many original features, including shop lettering, corbelled details, exposed brick chimney breasts and stripped floorboards.
+A versatile and substantial plot to the rear features a lovely, covered area designed by the current owner.
+With several outbuildings and parking access, the outdoor spaces offer an array of opportunities.
+For more information, please see the History section.

 The Grand Tour